elastic/integrations/packages/mongodb_atlas/docs/README.md

 Data streams:

-- `process` : This data stream Collects host Metrics per process for all the hosts of the specified group.
-Metrics like Measurements for the host, such as CPU usage, number of I/O operations and memory are available on this data stream.
+- `process` : This data stream collects host metrics per process for all the hosts of the specified group.
+Metrics like measurements for the host, such as CPU usage, number of I/O operations and memory are available on this data stream.

 Note:
 - Users can monitor and see the metrics inside the ingested documents for MongoDB Atlas in the `logs-*` index pattern from `Discover`.